flatlandchurch/flatland-site-hugo/content/discipleship.md

 ### What’s involved?

 Discipleship really requires community.
-We will connect you with an individual or small cohort to help you process through a variety of books and resources.
-Together, you can freely discuss the material and any questions or thoughts you may have.
-At the completion of each book or resource, you'll have the opportunity to immediately move to the next one or take a break if needed.

-### How often will we meet?

-We recommend meeting weekly, but you can adjust to fit your schedule and availability.
-Your mentor or cohort leader will work with you to create a schedule that works for you.
-You'll also work with your mentor or cohort leader on meeting locations.
-People often meet at the church or at a coffee shop of their choice.
+The majority of our units are offered as classes or small cohorts that meet weekly or every other week.
+A few units are compact workshops that can be completed in a day or two.
+The lists of units above is our recommended order for the pathway; however, detours are common and okay.
+Taking them out of order on occassion will not prevent you from moving to the center of God's kingdom.

 ### How do I sign up?

-Click the button below to see all of our Discipleship Pathway units.
-Click on a unit for details and registration information.
+Click the button below to see all of our Discipleship Pathway units currently being offered.
+Click on a preferred unit for details and registration information.

 <a href="/units" class="btn btn--primary">Let's Get Started</a>